bharat-reddy-male/Demonstration-project-splunk-group2/README.md

 Sub Topics

  1. Create Dashboards.
- 2. Analysing Reports.
+ 2. Analyzing Reports.

 ## Prerequisites
 First step required to work on Splunk is to download the free trial version of splunk software on the local machine depending on the type of OS.
 I am using Windows 64 bit.
-And also there are two types of splunk software based on licencing called as " Splunk Cloud" and " Splunk Enterprise".
-I worked on Splunk Enterprise as its licence lasts for 60 days.
+And also there are two types of splunk software based on licensing called as " Splunk Cloud" and " Splunk Enterprise".
+I worked on Splunk Enterprise as its license lasts for 60 days.
 So this can be downloaded from [Splunk Website](https://www.splunk.com/).

 Another basic necessity is to have the data required to perform the demo.
 The data can be found at [Data files](https://github.com/bharat-reddy-male/Demonstration-project-splunk-group2/tree/main/Bhavya).